awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-initiate-upload.md

 ## Description<a name="api-multipart-initiate-upload-description"></a>

 This operation initiates a multipart upload \(see [Uploading Large Archives in Parts \(Multipart Upload\)](uploading-archive-mpu.md)\)\.
-Amazon Glacier creates a multipart upload resource and returns its ID in the response\.
+Amazon S3 Glacier \(Glacier\) creates a multipart upload resource and returns its ID in the response\.
 You use this Upload ID in subsequent multipart upload operations\.

 When you initiate a multipart upload, you specify the part size in number of bytes\.
 The part size must be a megabyte \(1024 KB\) multiplied by a power of 2—for example, 1048576 \(1 MB\), 2097152 \(2 MB\), 4194304 \(4 MB\), 8388608 \(8 MB\), and so on\.
 The minimum allowable part size is 1 MB, and the maximum is 4 GB\.

 Every part you upload using this upload ID, except the last one, must have the same size\.
 The last one can be the same size or smaller\.
 For example, suppose you want to upload a 16\.2 MB file\.
 If you initiate the multipart upload with a part size of 4 MB, you will upload four parts of 4 MB each and one part of 0\.2 MB\.

 **Note**
-You don't need to know the size of the archive when you start a multipart upload because Amazon Glacier does not require you to specify the overall archive size\.
+You don't need to know the size of the archive when you start a multipart upload because Glacier does not require you to specify the overall archive size\.

-After you complete the multipart upload, Amazon Glacier removes the multipart upload resource referenced by the ID\.
-Amazon Glacier will also remove the multipart upload resource if you cancel the multipart upload or it may be removed if there is no activity for a period of 24 hours\.
+After you complete the multipart upload, Glacier removes the multipart upload resource referenced by the ID\.
+Glacier will also remove the multipart upload resource if you cancel the multipart upload or it may be removed if there is no activity for a period of 24 hours\.
 The ID may still be available after 24 hours, but applications should not expect this behavior\.

 ## Requests<a name="api-multipart-initiate-upload-requests"></a>